-The City of Palm Coast also received the GFOA Award for Outstanding Achievement in Popular Annual Financial Reporting for its Fiscal Year 2013 Popular Annual Financial Report.
-This is the first year that Palm Coast has received this award.
+The City of Palm Coast also received the GFOA Award for Outstanding Achievement in Popular Annual Financial Reporting for its Fiscal Year 2014 Popular Annual Financial Report.
+This is the second year that Palm Coast has received this award.

-The City of Palm Coast also received the GFOA Distinguished Budget Presentation Award for its Fiscal Year 2014 budget document.
-This is the eleventh consecutive year that Palm Coast has received this award.
+The City of Palm Coast also received the GFOA Distinguished Budget Presentation Award for its Fiscal Year 2015 budget document.
+This is the twelfth consecutive year that Palm Coast has received this award.

-The City of Palm Coast also received the ICMA Certificate of Distinction for its Fiscal Year 2014 performance measurement document.
-This is the first year that Palm Coast has received this award.
+The City of Palm Coast also received the ICMA Certificate of Distinction for its Fiscal Year 2015 performance measurement document.
+This is the second year that Palm Coast has received this award.